System Delays

 Meadows, Donella H. (2008).
 Thinking in Systems: A Primer.
 Chelsea Green Publishing.
 ISBN: 978-1603580557.

-- The lengths of delays relative to the rate of system change as leverage points in systems
+- Delay lengths as leverage points in systems

 - Available: https://donellameadows.org/archives/thinking-in-systems-a-primer/